5 stunning examples of sponsored content to inspire your next campaign

 Your sponsored content is a great place to get creative and experiment with new ideas that wouldn’t be possible with traditional ads.
 If you approach the arrangement as a partnership, there’s a ton of room for give and take and mutual inspiration between your company and your partner.

 There’s one thing we recommend testing out for yourself: visual storytelling.
-Here at Shorthand, we’ve seen visual content optimize results such as better engagement, higher time on page and CTR, and improved recall.
+Here at Shorthand, we’ve seen visual content optimise results such as better engagement, higher time on page and CTR, and improved recall.

 Whether you’re commissioning sponsored articles, a LinkedIn post, infographics, video content, or a piece of thought leadership, a visual component takes content to the next level.